Issues

 Healthcare

 In an aging state with significant taxation issues, healthcare should be a major focus of New Hampshire's policy makers.
-New Hampshire being the second oldest state in the US, with an average age of 43, has significant policy implications, not the least of which is healthcare.
+New Hampshire is the second oldest state in the US, with an average age of 43.
+This fact has significant long-term policy implications, not the least of which is healthcare.
 As we get older, our spending on healthcare increases dramatically.
 According to RegisgeredNursing.com, our healthcare spending increases from less than $3000 per year from age18-44 to over $6400 per year from 45-64 to over $11,300 per year after age 65.
 Without a change in recent demographic trends, an aging population means increasing pressure on healthcare capacity and access to services, such as assisted living and nursing facilities.
 With two out of every three nursing home residents on Medicaid, the burden of funding will fall squarely on a shrinking population of younger residents.